 - Body Fabric: 15D Nylon, No-See-Um Lightweight Mesh

 Disclosure: Sierra Designs provided SectionHiker.com with a sample tent for review.
-I sincerely hope you’ve benefited from the information provided in this post.
-This post contains affiliate links.

 Most Popular Searches